 In 1987, Francine Shapiro, Ph.D., developed EMDR to help reduce the effects of trauma in patients.
 Despite being around for over 30 years, EMDR is finally receiving the recognition it deserves, as it has proven its efficacy time and time again in those individuals who have experienced one or more traumatic events in their lives.
 In fact, the World Health Organization (WHO) stated that EMDR (in conjunction with trauma-focused cognitive behavioral therapy), is the only therapy they recommend for people of all ages who suffer from PTSD.

-Phases of a Nashville Tennessee EMDR addiction therapy program
+Phases of a Nashville, Tennessee EMDR Therapy program

 Whenever a client is attempting to work through trauma, he or she is bound to be faced with several different challenges, as trauma is something that deeply impacts the brain.
 Therefore, there are eight phases that a client will participate in so that he or she can effectively address the trauma.
 These phases are as follows: